Optimal control of nonlinear systems with unsymmetrical input constraints and its applications to the UAV circumnavigation problem: Introduction

-Among a variety of applications of UAV, the surveillance and tracking of moving targets is one of the primary application domains of UAVs \cite{liu2019mission}.
-To provide a better aerial monitoring for a ground target, the UAV is practically required to loiter over a target with a desired distance and circumnavigate around the target \cite{sun2018collaborative}.
-In the past years, several different circumnavigation methods were proposed.
-Using the distance measurements (\cite{shames2011circumnavigation}) or bearing measurements (\cite{deghat2014localization}), time-varying algorithms were proposed for robot systems modeled by single-integrator dynamics.
-The proposed controllers consist of an estimator to localize the target and a control law that forces the robot to circumnavigate the target.
-For a non-holonomic agent, \cite{deghat2012target} designed a circumnavigation algorithm assuming that the position of the target is unknown.
-Following their works, \cite{cao2015uav} developed a range-only control strategy for a UAV using range measurements and a sliding-mode estimator of the range rate was also designed.
-When the relative position of the target is accessible, guidance laws based on the Vector Fields (VF) method were also exploited \cite{dong2019flight}.
-The convergence and the stability of the proposed algorithms have been proved in these works.
-However, non of these works have considered the optimality of the circumnavigation control algorithm.
+To demonstrate the application value of the method proposed in this paper, we apply the proposed algorithm to solve the optimal UAV circumnavigation control problem, which is another main contribution of this paper.
+Although there have been numerous applications of UAV, the surveillance and tracking of moving ground targets is still one of the most important applications of UAV \cite{liu2019mission}.
+To monitor a ground tar circumnavigate around the ground target with a preset radius \cite{sun2018collaborative}.
+For robots with single-integrator dynamics, different control algorithms have been proposed to achieve the circumnavigation with distance measurements \cite{shames2011circumnavigation} or bearing measurements \cite{deghat2014localization}.
+For a non-holonomic agent, \cite{deghat2012target} proposed a circumnavigation control method while the position of the target is assumed to be unknown.
+Assuming the relative position of the target is accessible, the paper \cite{dong2019flight} designed a guidance law by exploiting the Vector Fields (VF) method.
+However, none of these works have considered the optimality issue of the circumnavigation control.